 Wish 1 – The person you want to make health care decisions for you when you can’t

-- This person is known as your health care agent
+- This person is known as your health care proxy or agent

 - Allows for up to 2 alternates if your agent is unable or unwilling